Skip to Content

 1. Selection of Plants

 Every good ending starts with a beginning.
+This is the first step.
 The selection process of the parent plant is one of the most important processes when growing good quality, high-yielding produce.
 You want your plants to have good green color, and healthy, full leaves.
-I definitely found what I was looking for!
+I definitely find what I’m looking for at my local garden center or I look online for good healthy plants to be shipped to me.

 I snatched four flats of nine up and we were on our way home to plant!

 After moving the remaining hay bales to a different location, I decided to plant sweet potatoes, squashes, and pumpkins in this area.
-It does flood occasionally and these crops do well in dry or wet conditions.
+The soil was soft and black so they thrived in this soil.
+Once you get your soil good enough for Sweet Potatoes to thrive in, you’ll need to control the weeds.

 3. Weed Control